ipfabric/docs/docs/overview/index.md

 # IP Fabric Overview

-The IP Fabric network infrastructure management platform provides on-demand network discovery, advanced analytics, and detailed engineering visibility.
+The IP Fabric network infrastructure management platform provides on-demand network discovery, advanced analytics, and in-depth engineering visibility.
 The lightweight discovery capabilities (through SSH or Telnet) quickly detect the current network state, including detailed data for each address and port.
-A network model of gathered data reconstructs the topologies for each switching and routing protocol to enable a cross-technology analysis of upstream and downstream relationships.
-Dependencies and dependents are calculated for each network element, allowing analysis to represent each aspect of the network in the context of productivity impact on the downstream hosts and on network devices, while the immediate productivity impact of performance and capacity is calculated for each user and every element.
+A network model of gathered data reconstructs the topologies for each switching and routing protocol to enable cross-technology analysis of upstream and downstream relationships.
+Dependencies and dependents are calculated for each network element, allowing analysis to represent each aspect of the network in the context of productivity impact on the downstream hosts and network devices, while the immediate productivity impact of performance and capacity is calculated for each user and every element.

 ## Architecture

-A distributed system of micro-service components resides within the IP Fabric VM, all based around a multi-model database with a mathematical network model at its core.
-Operating system-level controls provide high availability, security and log collection.
-The kernel-level bidirectional traffic shaper and application-level worker flow control mechanisms provide comprehensive traffic management and automatically respond to any sign of network congestion to ensure that only freely available bandwidth is utilized.
+A distributed system of microservice components resides within the IP Fabric VM, all based around a multi-model database with a mathematical network model at its core.
+Operating system-level controls provide high availability, security, and log collection.
+The kernel-level bidirectional traffic shaper and application-level worker flow control mechanisms provide comprehensive traffic management and automatically respond to any signs of network congestion to ensure that only freely available bandwidth is utilized.
 The user interface is available on port `443` of the VM's IP address through any modern web browser and on any screen.
 Table output can be exported into CSV format for further processing, and selected reports are exportable into Word format.

 ![IP Fabric Architecture](architecture.png)